 The wastewater should flow out of the water discharge hose and into the drainage system if everything is working correctly.
 If you notice any leaks or backups, fix them immediately.

 5. Consult With a Professional

 Installing a washing machine drain outside can be complicated and risky.
 If you’re not sure how to do it, it’s always best to consult with a professional.
-Plumbers are knowledgeable about the best way to route your washing machine drain and ensure it’s installed properly.
+Licensed plumbers are knowledgeable about the best way to route your washing machine drain and ensure it’s installed properly.

-They’re also at par with the latest local regulations, so you can be sure your system is compliant.
+They’re also at par with the latest local regulations, so you can be sure your washing machine drainage system is compliant.